ad-freiburg/ad-blog/content/post/project-efficient-export-of-construct-query-results/index.md

 It is a open source project  written in the programming language C++ developed by the Chair of Algorithms and  Data Structures at the University of Freiburg [^5]

-### Vocabulary
-Conceptually, the **vocabulary** is a list of all distinct IRIs and literals that appear in the dataset.
-Each term is assigned a unique integer ID, with IDs assigned so that sorting by ID gives the natural order for each type of term: IRIs lexicographically, integers numerically, dates chronologically, and so on.

-All triples in the index, and all intermediate query results, are represented using these integer IDs rather than strings, which keeps memory usage low and makes comparisons fast.

-Each ID is technically a tagged 64-bit integer:
-4 bits encode the *type* of the value, and 60 bits encode the value itself.
-For IRIs and string literals, the value bits are an index into the vocabulary array (the ID is a pointer to the term's string).
-For numeric types, dates, and a few others, the value bits encode the data directly, with no vocabulary lookup needed.
-The vocabulary therefore does not cover all IDs, it is the part of the ID space that maps to stored strings.

-The actual vocabulary implementation is more complex than this conceptual picture (it is split into an in-memory part and an on-disk part, with configurable rules for which terms go where), but the essential idea is a bidirectional mapping between IDs and RDF term strings.

-A small in-memory **local vocabulary** supplements the on-disk vocabulary during query execution: it holds terms produced at query time (e.g. by `BIND` expressions) that have no pre-assigned ID.

-### Index and index permutations
+**Index and index permutations**.
-Before QLever can answer queries, the dataset must be built into an **index** (a set of on-disk data structures optimized for fast triple lookup).
+Before the qlever answer queries to client requests, the RDF knowlege base is built into an **index** (a set of data structures optimized for fast triple lookup, which are stored on disk) using a separate offline indexing step.
-Each triple `(subject, predicate, object)` is stored as three integer IDs, one per term.
+Each triple `(subject, predicate, object)` is stored as three integer IDs, one per term (more on the IDs below).

 To support arbitrary triple access patterns efficiently, QLever stores the triples in six **permutations**: all six orderings of the three positions (SPO, SOP, PSO, POS, OSP, OPS).
 Each permutation is a sorted list of all triples in that order.
 A triple pattern that fixes the predicate and subject, for example, is answered by reading the contiguous block of matching rows from the PSO permutation.

-The actual implementation is more complex, but this is beyond the scope of this post.
+Each ID is technically a tagged 64-bit integer:
+4 bits encode the *type* of the value, and 60 bits encode the value itself.
+For IRIs and string literals, the value bits are an index into the vocabulary (we will introduce the concept of the vocabulary in a second).

+Conceptually,
+the **vocabulary** is an array containing all distinct IRIs and literals that appear in the RDF knowledge base.
+Each term is assigned a unique integer ID.
+All triples in the index, and all intermediate query results, are represented using these integer IDs rather than strings, which keeps memory usage low and makes comparisons fast.

+The actual vocabulary and index implementation is more complex than this conceptual picture, but the essential idea is that the vocabulary a mapping from IDs to RDF term strings, sequential IDs point to sequential string values of RDF terms on-disk, and the qlever engine makes use of *index permutations*, which are lists of RDF triples in particular sorted orders.

 ## How QLever processes a query
 To understand where the CONSTRUCT export fits in,